wizardwithcodehazard/Building-a-Perceptron-Model-Using-Data-Structure-Using-C/README.md

-# Building-a-Perceptron-Model-Using-Data-Structure-Using-C
+Here's the updated project description for your "Building a Perceptron Model Using Data Structures and Algorithms in C":

+---

+# Building a Perceptron Model Using Data Structures and Algorithms in C

 ## Objective

-The goal of this project is to create a simple perceptron model using basic Data Structures and Algorithms (DSA) concepts.
-This project aims to help students understand neural networks by applying fundamental DSA techniques such as arrays, matrices, loops, and basic arithmetic operations.
+The goal of this project is to create a simple perceptron model using fundamental Data Structures and Algorithms (DSA) concepts.
+This project aims to help students understand neural networks by applying basic DSA techniques such as arrays, matrices, loops, and arithmetic operations.

 ## Problem Statement

-Develop a perceptron model that can classify data points into two categories using supervised learning.
-The model utilizes DSA concepts to handle input data, update weights, and make predictions based on input features.
+Develop a perceptron model capable of classifying data points into two categories through supervised learning.
+The model utilizes DSA concepts to handle input data, update weights, and predict outcomes based on input features.

 ## Approach

 1. **Data Representation**: Use arrays to represent input features and weights.
 2. **Weight Update Rule**: Implement the perceptron learning rule to adjust weights during training.
-3. **Prediction**: Apply a simple activation function to predict the output based on weighted sums of inputs.
+3. **Prediction**: Apply a simple activation function to predict the output based on the weighted sum of inputs.
 4. **Training**: Train the model iteratively to minimize classification errors.

 ## Data Structures Used